acnash/HelicalFMO/README.md

 ## Preparing PDB files for GAMESS FMO input file generator

 Before generating a GAMESS FMO input file, we need to ensure the input PDB file is formatted for such purpose.
+This is tricky, and getting it wrong will add artificial energy contributions to the FMO analysis.
+Read carefully.

-Having isolated the interaction residues at the helix-helix interface, we need to cap those residues that lost their peptide-bond neighbouring residue.
-We do this by adding a hydrogen atom to the cut nitrogen atom and cut carbon-carbonyl atom on the backbone, then a very short geometry optimisation is performed using PSI4 while keeping the original atoms restrained.
+Having isolated the interaction residues at the helix-helix interface (using the steps above), we need to cap those residues that lost their peptide-bond neighbouring residue e.g., of ARG-LYS-PRO-CYS, only LYS and CYS were within the contact cutoff, therefore they have both lost their peptide-bond to a neighbouring residue.

+Capping involves adding a hydrogen atom to the cut nitrogen atom on the N-terms and a hydrogen atom to the cut carbon-carbonyl atom on the C-term, both, part of the peptide backbone.
+Then a very short geometry optimisation is performed using PSI4 while keeping the original atoms restrained.
 Adding hydrogen caps ensures that the residue retains its typical formal charge.

+Note: the first residue on each chain must have started with a resid of 1 during protein-protein interaction residue steps detailed above.
+Also, the N and C terms of each chain are down to the User's discretion.
+Setting the residue IDs to 1 instructs the program to avoiding adding a hydrogen atom cap to original N and C terms.
+If, for example, the protein-protein interaction step rejects the first residue on a chain (because it wasn't within a cutoff of a residue from the neighbouring chain), the first residue read will have a residue ID of 2.
+The software, will know to add a hydrogen cap to that residue.

 ### Command line parameters
 - ```--mode``` Set to ```cap ``` to add hydrogen cap atoms to cut residues.

-For example...
+- ```--file``` The PDB input file.
+The file must contain only two chains, A and B. It's likely this file will have been generated having first performed ```--mode contact_distance```.
+- ```--folder``` Path to a folder containing one or more PDB input files.
+This is an alternative choice to the single input ```--file``` parameter.
+- ```--output_folder``` For each input file (whether that's a single file or a directory of files), new capped PDB files will be saved to this location.

+For example, we cap a file refined to only include residues on both chains within a 3 angstrom interchain cutoff distance.
+A new file is saved to the ```--output_folder``` location.
 ```
-Example of execution
+--file C:\Users\Anthony\PyCharmProjects\HelicalFMO\temp\contacts_0.pdb --mode cap --output_folder C:\Users\Anthony\PyCharmProjects\HelicalFMO\temp\
 ```

 ## Generating GAMESS FMO input files